SiniCode/keysmith/documentation/project_specification.md

 ## Goal

-The goal is to produce an encryption application following the [RSA algorithm](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).
+The goal is to produce an encryption application following the RSA algorithm.

 ## Features